moondance-labs/tanssi-docs/builders/tooling/oracles/acurast.md

 ![Check price data](/images/builders/tooling/oracles/acurast/acurast-3.webp)

 Note that to obtain a readable price, you must account for the decimals of the price feed, which is available with the `decimals()` method.
-So in this example, where the price feed returned a value of `51933620000`, the decimal point will need to be moved six places, which corresponds to a Bitcoin price of `$51,933.62` at the time of writing.
+So in this example, where the price feed returned a value of `51933620000`, the decimal point will need to be moved six places, corresponding to a Bitcoin price of `$51,933.62` at the time of writing.

 ### Supported Assets {: #supported-assets }